International Federation of Library Associations and Institutions: Strategic Programme on Preservation and Conservation (PAC)

-Established in 1984, the Strategic Programme on Preservation and Conservation (PAC) focuses on efforts to preserve library and archive materials, in any form, around the world.
+Established in 1984, The Strategic Programme on Preservation and Conservation (PAC) was established in 1984.
+It focuses on efforts to preserve library and archive materials, in any form, around the world.
 Unlike other IFLA Strategic Programmes, PAC features a decentralised approach, with global strategies implemented by a Focal Point and activities managed by Regional Centres.

 PAC aims to ensure that both published and unpublished library and archive materials are preserved in an accessible form.
 In doing so, the programme follows three main guiding principles: